Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

-To address this limitation, one approach is to explicitly simulate nodes involved in cycles, as done for diamond structures; however, in complex networks this may require simulating the entire network, reducing computational gains.
-Hence, when encountering cycles, we consider two strategies: (i) marking nodes belonging to cycles as visited after the first propagation step, and (ii) allowing propagation to continue until convergence (or until a visitation threshold is reached).
-For the second strategy, propagated row sets within cycles can either be merged or intersected, resulting in three approaches in total.
-All approaches were evaluated experimentally (Figures~S4 and S5, Supplementary).
-While differences are minor, the convergence-based approach with merged row sets (Method~2) performs slightly better and is therefore adopted.
+To address this, one approach is to explicitly simulate nodes involved in cycles, as done for diamond structures; however, in complex networks this may require simulating the entire network, reducing computational gains.
+Hence, when encountering cycles, we consider two strategies: (i) marking nodes belonging to cycles as visited after the first propagation step and stop the propagation there, or (ii) allowing propagation to continue until convergence (or until a visitation threshold is reached).
+For the second strategy, propagated rows within cycles can either be merged or intersected, resulting in three approaches in total.
+All approaches were evaluated experimentally as shown in Figures~S4 and S5, Supplementary Material (SM).
+The convergence-based approach with merged the sets of rows (Method~2) performs slightly better and is therefore adopted.

+\paragraph*{Complexity analysis} The propagation method avoids repeatedly simulating the perturbed network for each internal node, reducing the complexity from ($O(n^2 2^n)$) to ($O(n2^n)$).
+Details of the complexity analysis are provided in Section S5 of the SM.